WadoodAbdul/machine-learning-systems-design/README.md

 # Machine Learning Systems Design

+**Excerside problems to solve : [27 Questions](https://huyenchip.com/machine-learning-systems-design/exercises.html#exercises-rWl8SQW)
+All answers will be added to the answers folder of this repo

 **Read this booklet [here](https://huyenchip.com/machine-learning-systems-design/toc.html).**

 This booklet covers four main steps of designing a machine learning system: